porres/pd-else/README.md

 ### Makefile.pdlibbuilder ###

 Helper makefile for Pure Data external libraries.
 Written by Katja Vetter March-June 2015 for the public domain.
+No warranties.
 Inspired by Hans Christoph Steiner's Makefile Template and Stephan Beal's ShakeNMake.